Promoting Interoperability Programs

 - On August 28, 2023, CMS released the Fiscal Year (FY) 2024 Medicare Hospital Inpatient Prospective Payment System for Acute Care Hospitals and Long-term Care Hospital Prospective Payment System Final Rule.
 For more information, visit the Federal Register or view the PDF document here.

-- The calendar year (CY) 2023 EHR reporting period closes on December 31, 2023.
-Medicare Promoting Interoperability Program participants may begin reporting and attesting their CY 2023 data in January 2024.
-The period to report and attest will close on February 29, 2024.
+- The calendar year (CY) 2023 EHR reporting period closed on December 31, 2023.
+Medicare Promoting Interoperability Program participants can now report and attest their CY 2023 data through February 29, 2024, in the Hospital Quality Reporting system.

 - Medicare eligible hospitals and critical access hospitals participating in the Medicare Promoting Interoperability Program may contact the CCSQ help desk for assistance at QnetSupport@cms.hhs.gov or 1-866-288-8912.